Lightweight Portable Security

-Lightweight Portable Security (LPS) was a Linux LiveCD (or LiveUSB) distribution, developed and publicly distributed by the United States Department of Defense’s Air Force Research Laboratory, that is designed to serve as a secure end node.
-The Air Force Research Laboratory actively maintained LPS and its successor, Trusted End Node Security (TENS) from 2007 to 2021.
+Lightweight Portable Security (LPS) or Trusted End Node Security (TENS) was a Linux LiveCD (or LiveUSB) distribution.
+The application Encryption Wizard, originally bundled with TENS is still actively maintained.
+LPS and its successor TENS was developed and publicly distributed by the United States Department of Defense’s Air Force Research Laboratory The live CD is designed to serve as a secure end node.
+The Air Force Research Laboratory actively maintained LPS and TENS from 2007 to 2021.
 It can run on almost any x86_64 computer (PC or Mac).
 LPS boots only in RAM, creating a pristine, non-persistent end node.
 It supports DoD-approved Common Access Card (CAC) readers, as required for authenticating users into PKI-authenticated gateways to access internal DoD networks.

 LPS turns an untrusted system (such as a home computer) into a trusted network client.
 No trace of work activity (or malware) can be written to the local computer's hard drive.
 As of September 2011 (version 1.2.5), the LPS public distribution includes a smart card-enabled Firefox browser supporting DoD's CAC and Personal Identity Verification (PIV) cards, a PDF and text viewer, Java, a file browser, remote desktop software (Citrix, Microsoft or VMware View), an SSH client, the public edition of Encryption Wizard and the ability to use USB flash drives.
 A Public Deluxe version is also available that adds LibreOffice and Adobe Reader software.